banzaicloud/pipeline/README.md

 ### Centralized logging

 We are using fluentd and fluent-bit to move application logs towards a centralized location.
-To collect all logs we deploy fluent-bit as a `DemonSet`.
+To collect all logs we deploy fluent-bit as a `DaemonSet`.
 These pods will mount the Docker container logs from the Host machine and transfer to the Fluentd service for further transformations.
 For further information about log collection please follow up these [posts](https://banzaicloud.com/tags/logging/).

 ![Pipeline PaaS](docs/images/pipeline-log.png)